miphira/go-client-sdk/README.md

 ### UploadObjectURL

 Generates a presigned URL for uploading an object.
+Use `Upload()` method instead for easier implementation.

 ```go
 func (c *Client) UploadObjectURL(expiresIn time.Duration) string